AndhikaWB/VSCodePortable/README.md

   * Support for 4 development environments by default (this include MinGW, Python, Java, and Git).
 You can also add many others by modifying the launcher config file.
 They will be added to `PATH` during runtime, but not globally (only affect `Code.exe` and processes run by it).
   * Added context menu items (`Open with Code`) just like the non-portable version.
 Of course, they will be removed after you close Visual Studio Code.

+* Why not use VSCodium instead?
+  * VSCodium is not allowed to use any [proprietary debugging tools](https://github.com/VSCodium/vscodium/blob/master/DOCS.md#proprietary-debugging-tools) made by Microsoft.
+Including those that are embedded on extensions like [C/C++ extension](https://github.com/Microsoft/vscode-cpptools/issues/21#issuecomment-248349017), and many more extensions. _Hopefully they will open-source it on the future_.

 # How to use?

 ### Initial steps